Understanding Deferred Action DACA: What You Need to Know

 It’s a lot to handle, but remember, you’re not alone.
 Many resources are available to help guide you through this process.

-Call Us Visit Our Contact PageRenewal and Expiration of DACA
+Contact Us on WhatsAppRenewal and Expiration of DACA

-Once you’ve successfully obtained DACA, it’s essential to keep track of your status.
-DACA is not permanent; it must be renewed every two years.
+Once you’ve successfully obtained DACA, it’s essential to diligently monitor your status to ensure uninterrupted protection.
+DACA is not a permanent solution; it requires renewal every two years to remain valid.
+Understanding the nuances of the renewal process is vital for maintaining your status.
 Here’s what you need to know:

 The Impact of DACA on Individuals and Society